-- 3.1 Application of the dollars is accomplished by transferring the rating results established by Job Evaluation to a corresponding pay grade as set out on the pay schedules established through Collective Bargaining. - 3.2 All matters pertaining to compensation or remuneration are contained in and governed by the Collective Agreement or other Agreements between the parties.
+- 3.1 Application of the ratings to wage rates is accomplished by transferring the rating results established by Job Evaluation to a corresponding pay grade as set out on the wage rate schedules of Appendix "A" in the Collective Agreement established through Collective Bargaining. - 3.2 All matters pertaining to compensation or remuneration are contained in and governed by the Collective Agreement or other Agreements between the parties.
 Appointment to or selection of the appropriate rate of pay, or rate within a pay range, is governed by the Collective Agreement. - 3.3 While the Job Evaluation system forms the basis for the wages paid to incumbents by determining the pay grades which reflect the relative worth of jobs, it is understood that Job Evaluation and Wage administration are two separate procedures.
 Specifically, wage administration is not part of job evaluation.